Iron Age: Earliest evidence

-Similarly, recent archaeological remains of iron-working in the Ganges Valley in India have been tentatively dated to 1800 BC.
+Similarly, recent archaeological remains of iron-working in the Ganges Valley in India have been dated tentatively to 1800 BC.
 Tewari (2003) concludes that "knowledge of iron smelting and manufacturing of iron artifacts was well known in the Eastern Vindhyas and iron had been in use in the Central Ganga Plain, at least from the early second millennium BC".
+(Recently reported claims of much earlier datings for iron smelting in Tamil Nadu's Sivagalai site are not yet published in peer-reviewed scientific journals and have been questioned by some scholars.)
 By the Middle Bronze Age increasing numbers of smelted iron objects (distinguishable from meteoric iron by the lack of nickel in the product) appeared in the Middle East, Southeast Asia and South Asia.

-African sites are turning up dates as early as 2000-1200 BC.
+African sites are revealing dates as early as 2000–1200 BC.
+However, some recent studies date the inception of iron metallurgy in Africa between 3000 and 2500 BC, with evidence existing for early iron metallurgy in parts of Nigeria, Cameroon, and Central Africa, from as early as around 2000 BC.
+The Nok culture of Nigeria may have practiced iron smelting from as early as 1000 BC, while the nearby Djenné-Djenno culture of the Niger Valley in Mali shows evidence of iron production from c.
+250 BC.
+Iron technology across much of sub-Saharan Africa has an African origin dating to before 2000 BC.
+These findings confirm the independent invention of iron smelting in sub-Saharan Africa.